 SHW436.1 The horse should perform all maneuvers in the pattern willingly, briskly and readily with minimal visible or audible cueing.
-Severe disobedience will not result in a disqualification, but should be severely penalized, and the exhibitor should not place above an exhibitor that completes the pattern correctly.
-Failure to follow the prescribed pattern, knocking over or working on the wrong side of the cones, excessive schooling or training, or willful abuse by the exhibitor is cause for disqualification.

 SHW436.2 The horse should track straight, freely and at the proper cadence for the prescribed gait.
 Transitions should be smooth and prompt in the pattern and on the rail, and should be performed when called for on the rail.
 The horse's head and neck should be straight and in line with their body while performing straight lines and slightly arched to the inside on curved lines or circles.
 Circles should be round and performed at the appropriate speed, size and location as requested in the pattern.
 The counter-canter should be performed smoothly with no change in cadence or stride unless specified in the pattern.

-SHW436.3 The stop should be straight, square, prompt,

-smooth and responsive with the horse maintaining a straight body position throughout the maneuver.
+SHW436.3 The stop should be straight, square, prompt, smooth and responsive with the horse maintaining a straight body position throughout the maneuver.
 The back should be smooth and responsive.

 SHW436.4 Turns should be smooth and continuous.
 When performing a turn on the haunches, the horse should pivot on the inside hind leg and step across with the front legs.
-A rollback is a stop and 180 degree turn over the hocks with no hesitation.
+A rollback is a stop and I8O degree turn over the hocks with no hesitation.
 Backing during turns will be penalized severely.